NotNoss/nvim-replace/README.md

 ## ⚡️ Features

-> Write short sentences describing your plugin features
+- Search

-- FEATURE 1
+- Search in File
-- FEATURE ..
+- Replace
-- FEATURE N
+- Replace in File

 ## 📋 Installation